simonMadec/VegAnn/README.md

 https://doi.org/10.1038/s41597-023-02098-y

 ## ☸️ Model inference <a name="model"></a>
-Model weights soon available
+Model weights here : https://drive.google.com/uc?id=1azagsinfW4btSGaTi0XJKsRnFR85Gtaw (Unet, resnet34 weights initialized on Imagenet fine-tunned on Vegan
-Docker image in construction
+Docker image in construction, please open an issue or request for any feature request

 ##  📑Licence <a name="licence"></a>
 The dataset is under the CC-BY licence.